eliarms/node-todo-api/README.md

 # Nodejs TODO List API
- This is a TODO REST API  developed with NodeJS , ExpressJs , MongoDB, Mongoose.

  This application is an absolute multi user’s online Todo management REST API built with NodeJS , ExpressJs  & Mongoose.
 It is a complete CRUD application that helps you manage your Todo List .

 ## Installation